3 cable car route Davos Klosters - Arosa/Lenzerheide - Tschiertschen

 Langwies – Arosa - Tschiertschen

-From Langwies we continue to the Hörnli-Express in Arosa.
-The train departs every hour at the 48th minute from Langwies.
-Now you are in the snow sports area Arosa Lenzerheide.
-The gondola takes you up to Hörli at 2511 metres above sea level, where the next unique, unsecured freeride descent awaits you.
-As an alternative and on the safe side, you can reach Lenzerheide directly with the Urdenbahn and on the official slopes.
-From the Hörnli, experienced freeriders ride past the snow-covered Urdensee into the challenging ghost slope.
-Past the Urdenalphütte you continue in the direction of Löser and Clüs.
-From there a piste leads to the Tschiertschen valley station.
+From Langwies, continue to the Hörnli-Express in Arosa.
+The train departs hourly at the 48th minute from Langwies.
+You are now in the Arosa Lenzerheide snow sports area.
+With the gondola, you reach the Hörli at 2511 m above sea level, where the next unique, unsecured freeride descent awaits.
+Alternatively, and safer, you can reach Lenzerheide directly via the Urdenbahn and the official slopes.
+From Hörnli, experienced freeriders ride past the snow-covered Urdensee into the challenging Geisterhang.
+Passing the Urdenalphütte, continue towards Löser and Clüs.
+From there a piste leads to the valley station at Tschiertschen.

 Stage 3